Home » Heritage & Identity » English first? Observations on Language Choice While Abroad

 In the Eastern Partnership and Baltic countries there is still a considerable number of Russian-speaking people, though this number decreases with every new generation.
 When meeting and getting to know different citizens from those countries, some of them said things like “I would prefer not to talk in this language” or “I am sorry, I hate Russian”, which made me wonder why somebody would have such an aversion towards a language.
 I tend to believe that all those people don’t really have an issue with Russian from a linguistic or cultural point of view.
 It rather seems to go beyond and turn to politics and experiences from the past.
 For some people, a language becomes an embodiment of a particular country, its policy and government and their relationship to their country’s or their own personal history, be it positive or even traumatic

-This is why I came up with my simple “English-first” rule for myself, which I use abroad: talking to a person in English, even if he/she speaks Russian fluently, until I am sure that my interlocutor is okay with having a conversation in Russian.
+This is why I came up with my simple “English-first” rule for myself, which I use abroad: talking to a person in the English language, even if he/she speaks Russian fluently, until I am sure that my interlocutor is okay with having a conversation in Russian.
 At such moments, English is not just a means of communication for me; it is a tool that helps me to avoid setting the wrong tone in a conversation just by starting to speak my language, however ridiculous this may sound.

 United in Languages